Lamborghini Gallardo

 The Lamborghini Gallardo (/ɡaɪˈjɑrdoʊ/; /es/) is a sports car built by the Italian automotive manufacturer Lamborghini from 2003 to 2013.
 It is Lamborghini's second car released under parent company Audi, and the best-selling model at the time with 14,022 built throughout its production run.
-Named after a famous breed of fighting bull, the V10 powered Gallardo has been Lamborghini's sales leader and stable-mate to a succession of V12 flagship models—first to the Murciélago (4,099 built between 2001 and 2010), then to the Aventador, being the first entry-level Lamborghini in one-and-half decades.
+Named after a famous breed of fighting bull, the V10 powered Gallardo was Lamborghini's sales leader and stable-mate to a succession of V12 flagship models—first to the Murciélago (4,099 built between 2001 and 2010), then to the Aventador, being the first entry-level Lamborghini in one-and-half decades.
 On 25 November 2013, the last Gallardo was rolled off the production line.
-The Gallardo was replaced by the Huracán in 2014.
+The Lamborghini Gallardo was replaced by the Lamborghini Huracán in 2014.

 Overview

-After Megatech purchased Automobili Lamborghini S.P.A in 1994, Italdesign Giugiaro was hired to design concept cars to replace their existing cars.
-One of the concepts built by them was the Lamborghini Calà, built to replace the Lamborghini Jalpa and was displayed at the 1995 Geneva Motor Show.
+After Megatech purchased Automobili Lamborghini S.P.A in 1994, Italdesign Giugiaro was hired to design concept cars to replace their existing models.
+One of the concepts built by them was the Calà, intended to replace the Jalpa.
+It was displayed at the 1995 Geneva Motor Show.

 After the Volkswagen Group took hold of the company in 1998, the Lamborghini Gallardo was built on the basis of the Calà and had many features absorbed from the concept car such as the exterior design and the traditional V10 engine.

 The car name is taken from the 18th century Spanish bullfighting breeder Francisco Gallardo.
 It means "gallant".